Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Introduction

 The interplay of centrifugal effects, SASI, convection and the low-$T/|W|$ instability can be difficult to disentangle in numerical simulations considering the diversity of progenitors and numerical approximations \citep{Ott+2008}.
 Our current understanding relies on a very sparse sampling of this diversity.
 During the collapse of a $27M_{\odot}$ progenitor, the dynamic of the shock is driven by SASI and the convection for small rotation rates, and dominated by the low-$T/|W|$ instability for high enough rotation rates ($\Omega = 2 $ rad/s) \citep{Takiwaki+2021}.
 The enhancement of SASI by differential rotation can compensate for the loss of neutrino energy due to the centrifugal force during the collapse of a $15M_{\odot}$ progenitor \citep{Summa+2018}.
 The gravitational wave (GW) analysis of these simulations can help identify the physical processes, such as the enhancement of SASI for high rotation rates \citep{Andresen+2019}.
 The 3D simulations of stationary accretion by \cite{Iwakami+2014} considered a range of rotation rates, mass accretion rates, and neutrino luminosities.
 The structure of the dominant instability and the observed patterns were classified according to three main categories: spiral, buoyant bubbles, or spiral and buoyant bubbles.
 However, the simultaneous variation of both rotation and neutrino luminosity made it difficult to disentangle their respective effects.

-To have a better understanding of the effect of each parameter on the growth of instabilities, we propose to use a linear analysis, varying the rotation and the heating rate separately.
-Doing this, we will be able to disentangle the effect of these parameters in the linear regime.
-By focusing on the accretion region above the surface of the PNS, we do not include the interaction with the low-$T/|W|$ instability developing inside the PNS.
-The aim of this paper is thus to study the impact of rotation on the onset of the convective instability and its interplay with SASI, when both the neutrino heating and the rotation rate are varied.
+Previous studies of the impact of rotation on SASI \citep{YamasakiFoglizzo2008,Blondin+2017} did not consider the effect of heating.
+Conversely, perturbative studies on the effect of heating on both SASI and the convective instability did not consider rotation \citep{Yamasaki+2006,Fernandez+2014}.
+To have a better understanding of the effect of each parameter on the growth of instabilities, we use a linear analysis, varying the rotation and the heating rate separately.
+Doing this, we are able to disentangle the effect of these parameters in the linear regime.
+By focusing on the accretion region above the surface of the PNS, we do not include the interaction with the low-$T/|W|$ and the convective instabilities developing inside the PNS.
+The aim of this paper is thus to study the impact of rotation on the onset of neutrino-driven convection and its interplay with SASI, when both the neutrino heating and the rotation rate are varied.
 In Sect.~\ref{sec_methods}, we detail the numerical set-up and define the stationary and perturbed flows.
 We study in Sect.~\ref{sec_results} the effect of rotation on SASI, convection and their interplay.
 Finally, we focus in Sect.~\ref{sec_GW} on the features that might be observable in a gravitational wave signal coming from an exploding supernova.